 Mégane Bregeon: This protocol provides a step-by-step procedure to sample the perivitelline membrane sublayers from avian eggs for further investigation of their physiological role in bird reproduction.

-INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
+INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera. (last one)

 Mégane Bregeon: The sampling of the perivitelline membrane has been optimized at each step to limit any structural and molecular damages.
 The protocol was further developed for in-depth proteomics.

-INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
+INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera. (last one)

 Protocol